JiayuanWen/Belloc-More-Beasts/BranchingTutorial.md

 ### • Step 7: Delete the branch.
 ![1-10](branching_tutorial_images/1-10.png)
 * Now you have the option to delete the branch.
 Recommend do so unless you want to make further changes and plan to start new pull requests later.

+Go back to your local repo folder, do a git pull again.